 Fidelco Guide Dog Foundation, Inc.

-LLA has been retained to design the entrance courtyard at Fidelco’s Bloomfield facility.
+LLA was retained in 2018 to design the entrance courtyard at Fidelco’s Bloomfield facility.
 We are pleased to be providing a portion of our services as a donation to this worthwhile non-profit organization.

 The existing courtyard was overrun by spreading juniper and not much else.
 With new branding and graphics installed at the facility, it was time to revamp the entrance.

-Already partially funded, Fidelco hopes to have the water feature and flag poles installed this year.
-Grants, donations, fundraising and naming opportunities will be pursued to construct the remainder of the design in the future.
+Already partially funded, Fidelco installed the water feature and flag poles.
+Grants, donations, fundraising and naming opportunities are being pursued to construct the remainder of the design in the future.

 Design 2016-2017 Construction 2017-2018